 Historic Context Statement

-The City is drafting a complete Historic Context Statement...
+The City has drafted a citywide Historic Context Statement

 In 2012, the City Council authorized

 City staff to apply for grant funds to help prepare a historic

 context statement through the State Sponsored Certified Local